aaron-baluja/custom_photo_rotation/README.md

 - Use forward slashes (/) or double backslashes (\\) in Windows paths
 - The config file must be in the same directory as `screensaver.py`
 - If no config file exists, a default one will be created pointing to `~/Pictures/Screensaver`
+- **Recursive Search**: The program will automatically find images in all subdirectories of the specified folder

 ## Usage